JakeSteam/blog-programming/_posts/2024-11-16-review-of-github-foundations-certification.md

 #### Submitting exam

 After an hour or so of answering every question (more on those later), I clicked submit and... received a fullscreen "Something went wrong" message.
-There was a "Details" button, so of course I clicked it to discover it was a TypeScript error around an undefined `total`!
+There was a "Details" button, so of course I clicked it to discover it was a TypeError around an undefined `total`!

 [![GitHub Foundations exam error](/assets/images/2024/github-exam-error.png)](/assets/images/2024/github-exam-error.png)